 A brand brief is an in-depth overview of exactly what an entire brand is about, where it is headed, and what it could become.
 It is a living document intended to guide the creation and use of all brand-related assets and activities.

 A creative brief is an overview of a brand-specific project.
 A creative brief would include a project-specific mission, goals, objectives, and how a creative team intends to achieve all those things.

 The main purpose of the brand brief is to communicate what brand perception you want people to feel for your brand.
 The creative brief is mainly used to keep a freelancer, agency, or creative department in line with the brand goals in a brand brief when creating a new project.

 |Vision statement||Brand profile|

 |Brand voice and personality||Project objective|

 What this means is that the brand brief is the foundational reference for creating any other strategic brief you’ll need in order to grow your business.

-Some of the advantages of writing your branding brief include:
+Some of the advantages of writing and providing a branding brief include:

 - Get cost estimates for branding services